Discover the historic Reims Cathedral © French Moments

 Details of a rose window, Reims Cathedral © French Moments

-Faced to the danger of such revolts, the chapter had to abandon the city for more than two years.
+Faced with the danger of such revolts, the chapter abandoned the city for more than two years.

 The grand plan played down

-Thus the construction site clearly slowed down in 1233-1236.
-The joint authority of the Pope Gregory IX and King Louis IX was required to ease people’s minds.
+The joint authority of Pope Gregory IX and King Louis IX was required to ease people’s minds.

-It seemed that the choir and the transept were completed after the chapter’s return to Reims.
-However it seemed that the revolt of the people of Reims and serious work disruptions suspended the construction of typical Gothic parts of the period such as:
+However, it appeared that the revolt of the people of Reims and severe work disruptions suspended the construction of typical Gothic parts of the period, such as:

 • implementing double aisles in the nave (a logical solution to the layout of the choir and transept),